robbiebroughton/Optimisation_MC2BIS-/README.md

 2) Automatically reduces the number of false positives generated and hence investigator workload

 ## Data:
 For privacy reasons we cannot release data set but it is alerted transaction data from a Hungarian bank collected over 2 years (Aug 2014 - Sept 2016).
+R code is available.

 ## **Overview of plan:**
 ![2 Stage Process](https://user-images.githubusercontent.com/30290960/30808840-f2261de4-a1ff-11e7-8dd6-3b748376f57a.PNG)